SCKelemen/cpkg/.github/actions/cpkg-upgrade/README.md

 ## How It Works

 1. Installs cpkg using `go install`
-2. Checks for outdated dependencies using `cpkg outdated`
+2. Checks for available updates using `cpkg check`
 3. If updates are available, runs `cpkg upgrade` to upgrade all dependencies
 4. Creates a pull request with the changes